Nepal & Tibet

 Religion: Hindu 81.3%, Buddhist 9.0%, Muslim 4.4%, Christian 1.4%, Ethnic Religions and other 3.9%

-Leadership Information: The leader of our partners in Nepal and Tibet oversees a team that has planted over 90 churches in Nepal and 17 underground church gatherings in Tibet.
+Leadership Information: The leader of our partners in Nepal and Tibet oversees a team that has planted over 150 churches in Nepal and 17 underground church gatherings in Tibet.
 He has been a leading coordinator of disaster relief efforts, especially after the April 2015 earthquake.
-He has also served in leadership with a large-scale seminary program for lay church leaders, in cooperation with several mission organizations.
+He and his wife have also served in leadership with a large-scale seminary program for lay church leaders, and in training churches to run community savings groups.